-Building on the extensive work which has been carried out over several years to establish the BST examination, the SET1 examinations will use a number of different assessment methods and tools to assess the knowledge, skills, and attitudes of trainees and to ensure that the processes are of a very high standard.
+The aim of the BST examinations is to use a number of different assessment methods and tools to assess the knowledge, skills, and attitudes of trainees.
+There are two examinations, the Basic Science Examination and the Clinical Examination, that are each held twice a year.

-The Basic Sciences Examination (BSE) uses MCQ format to test knowledge of Anatomy, Pathology and Physiology.
-Currently this written examination is conducted over three consecutive days with one session of two and a half hours each day.
+The Basic Sciences Examination tests knowledge of Anatomy, Pathology and Physiology.
+This written examination is conducted over three consecutive days with one session of two and a half hours each day.

-The second formal examination is the Clinical Examination.
-In this practical examination, using OSCE format, trainees are assessed on their clinical skills - examination, history-taking, communication and procedure skills.
-Currently the Clinical Examination is a single two- to three-hour session using a series of 16 examination stations at which candidates are observed by examiners.
-The Clinical Examination is offered twice per year at locations around Australia and New Zealand
+The second formal examination for Basic Surgical Trainees is the Clinical Examination.
+In this practical examination trainees are assessed on their clinical skills - examination, history-taking, communication and procedure skills as they relate to RACS Competencies of Medical Expertise, Judgement - Clinical Decision Making, Communication and Professionalism.